 Step 1: Boil Potatoes over medium-high heat for about 10-15 minutes.
 Strain the potatoes but do not rinse them.

 Step 2: Cook Chorizo.
-Crumble the chorizo into a cast-iron skillet and cook the chorizo over medium-low heat for 10 minutes.
+Crumble the chorizo into a large skillet over medium to medium-low heat and cook the chorizo for 10 minutes.

 Step 3: Combine.
 Add the cooked potatoes to the cooked chorizo and gently combine.
-Use the chorizo potato in any of your favorite dishes (like tacos de papas con chorizo), or store for up to a week in the fridge.
-Enjoy!
+Use the chorizo potato in any of your favorite dishes (like tacos de papas con chorizo).

-overhead shot of a white plate with two tacos de papas con chorizo topped with cilantro, radishes, and fresh jalapeño slices.
+overhead shot of a white plate with two tacos de papas con chorizo topped with cilantro, radishes, and fresh jalapeรฑo slices.

 Optional Variations